Oxford: History

 Teaching began in the 11th century and by the late 12th century the town was home to the fledgling University of Oxford.
-Tensions sometimes erupted between the scholastic community and the town: in 1209, after a townsperson hanged two scholars for an alleged murder, a number of Oxford academics fled and founded Cambridge University.
+Tensions sometimes erupted between the scholastic community and the town; in 1209, after a townsperson hanged two scholars for an alleged murder, a number of Oxford academics fled and founded Cambridge University.
 Town-and-gown conflicts continued, culminating in the St. Scholastica Day Riot of 1355 – a feuding that lasted days and left around 93 students and townspeople dead.

 Oxford was besieged during The Anarchy in 1142.
 During the Middle Ages, Oxford had an important Jewish community, of which David of Oxford and his wife Licoricia of Winchester were prominent members.
 The university rose to dominate the town.

 A heavily ecclesiastical town, Oxford was greatly affected by the changes of the English Reformation.
-Oxford’s ecclesiastical institutions were dismantled — the city’s monasteries were closed in the 1530s.
-Religious strife touched Oxford directly during the Marian persecution: the Oxford Martyrs were tried for heresy here.
+Its ecclesiastical institutions were dismantled; the city’s monasteries were closed in the 1530s.
+Religious strife touched Oxford directly during the Marian persecution; the Oxford Martyrs were tried for heresy here.
 Bishops Hugh Latimer and Nicholas Ridley were burned at the stake in Oxford in October 1555, and the former Archbishop Thomas Cranmer was executed in March 1556.
 A Victorian-era monument, the Martyrs’ Memorial in St Giles’, now commemorates these events.

-Oxford was elevated from town to city status in 1542 when the Diocese of Oxford was created – Christ Church college chapel was made a cathedral, officially granting Oxford its city privileges.
+Oxford was elevated from town to city status in 1542 when the Diocese of Oxford was created; Christ Church college chapel was made a cathedral, officially granting its city privileges.

-During the English Civil War Charles I made Oxford his de facto capital (1642–1646): he moved his court to Oxford, using the city as his headquarters after being expelled from London.
+During the English Civil War, Charles I made Oxford his de facto capital (1642–1646); he moved his court to Oxford, using the city as his headquarters after being expelled from London.